NomicFoundation/hardhat/e2e/README.md

 ### All other Hardhat scenario tests

-To run the all the fixture tests, use the command:
+To run all the fixture tests, use the command:

 ```
 ./run-fixture-projects.sh